datalad-handbook/book/docs/basics/101-125-siblings.rst

    the location of a dataset, and a name for it.
 Afterwards, a "datalad update --merge -s name" will integrate the changes made to the sibling into the dataset.
+   A safe step in between is to do a "datalad update -s name" and checkout the changes with "git/datalad diff" to remotes/origin/master

    EOT
    $ datalad save -m "Add note on adding siblings" notes.txt